humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-10-27-data-uris-explained.md

   - Data URI
   - Images
 ---
 One of the most frequently requested browser features in recent memory is data URI support.
-There&#8217;s been a fair amount written about data URIs recently: my colleague Stoyan Stefanov has written a [couple][1] of [posts][2] about data URIs, and my former colleague Hedger Wang also penned a [post][3] about how to use data URIs in IE. Surprisingly, there&#8217;s still a lot of misunderstanding and confusion about data URIs, what they are, how they work, and why you&#8217;d ever want to use one.
+There's been a fair amount written about data URIs recently: my colleague Stoyan Stefanov has written a [couple][1] of [posts][2] about data URIs, and my former colleague Hedger Wang also penned a [post][3] about how to use data URIs in IE. Surprisingly, there's still a lot of misunderstanding and confusion about data URIs, what they are, how they work, and why you'd ever want to use one.

 ## URI, not URL